wickkan/webpage-dogs/README.md

 # webpage-dogs
-A webpage about my dogs made in HTML
+A webpage about my dogs made in HTML styled with CSS.